Double hip replacement: What you need to know about bilateral hip joint replacements

 - Patient education: The patient must be fully informed about the procedure, the risks, the benefits and the postoperative course.

-Performing bilateral hip replacement surgery
+Performance of bilateral hip replacement

-Simultaneous vs. sequential surgery
+Simultaneous vs. sequential operation

 A bilateral hip replacement can be performed either simultaneously or sequentially: